rretzbach/Bobchat/README.md

 Configuration
 =============

-First edit the IP address in index.html

-    var socket = io.connect('http://192.168.1.29');

-then edit the connection details in bobchat.js
+Edit config.js to set the connection details and runtime options.

-    var client = new irc.Client(...